-- 4.1 This policy applies to those premises that are proposed to be used as Unlicensed Family Entertainment Centres (uFEC's). uFEC's are premises primarily used for making gaming machines available that offer only Category D gaming machines.
+- 4.1 This policy applies to those premises that are proposed to be used as Unlicensed Family Entertainment Centres (uFECs). uFECs are premises primarily used for making gaming machines available that offer only Category D gaming machines.
 A uFEC permit allows any number of these machines to be made available at the premises (subject to other considerations such as health and safety and fire regulations).
 Given that Category D machines have no age restrictions, these premises particularly appeal to children and young persons.
-Therefore, the Licensing Authority will give particular weight to matters relating to child protection issues. - 4.2 The Licensing Authority will grant an application for a permit only if it is satisfied that the premises are used wholly or mainly for making gaming machines available for use, and following consultation with the Police. - 4.3 The Licensing Authority will not grant uFEC permits where the premises are not primarily used for making gaming machines available for use in accordance with section 238 of the Gambling Act 2005.
-This will preclude granting permits to lobbies in shopping centres or motorway service areas for example. - 4.4 In cases where an existing uFEC permit has been granted to premises not primarily used for making gaming machines available, the Licensing Authority shall refuse to renew such permits. - 4.5 Applicants for uFEC permits are expected to provide a scale plan of the premises with their application showing entrances/exits, location of CCTV cameras, cash desk, and machine locations as well as other features such as a bowling alley for example or play area which may form part of the premises. - 4.6 The Licensing Authority will require applicants to demonstrate as a minimum: - a full understanding of the maximum stakes and prizes of gambling that is permissible in unlicensed FECs; - that problem gambling information will be provided in the premises commensurate with its size and layout; - that the applicant has a written policy in place to deal with complaints and disputes which can be given to a customer on request; - that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); - that staff are trained to recognise problem gambling and signpost a customer to problem gambling information;
+Therefore, the Licensing Authority will give particular weight to matters relating to child protection issues. - 4.2 The Licensing Authority will grant an application for a permit only if it is satisfied that the premises are used wholly or mainly for making gaming machines available for use and following consultation with the Police. - 4.3 The Licensing Authority will not grant uFEC permits where the premises are not primarily used for making gaming machines available for use in accordance with section 238 of the Gambling Act 2005.
+For example, in the case of shopping centres, airports or motorway service areas, a uFEC permit would not be granted in respect of the entire area of the shopping centre, airport or motorway service area; typically, the machines would be located in a designated, enclosed area. - 4.4 In cases where an existing uFEC permit has been granted to premises not primarily used for making gaming machines available, the Licensing Authority shall refuse to renew such permits. - 4.5 Applicants for uFEC permits are expected to provide a scale plan of the premises with their application showing entrances/exits, location of CCTV cameras, cash desk, and machine locations as well as other features such as a bowling alley for example or play area which may form part of the premises. - 4.6 The Licensing Authority will require applicants to demonstrate as a minimum: - a full understanding of the maximum stakes and prizes of gambling that is permissible in unlicensed FECs. - that problem gambling information will be provided in the premises commensurate with its size and layout. - that the applicant has a written policy in place to deal with complaints and disputes which can be given to a customer on request.

-- that there is no direct access from the uFEC to an AGC or a licensed FEC area where adult only gaming machines are provided; - that staff have been trained in how to deal with complaints and disputes in line with the applicant's policy. - 4.7 As applicants for uFEC permits will be working primarily with children, the Licensing Authority expects all applicants for uFEC permits to provide a Disclosure and Barring Service (DBS) check dated within the last three months with their application. - 4.8 The Licensing Authority will expect the applicant to show there are policies and procedures in place to protect children and vulnerable people from harm.
+- that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act). - that staff are trained to recognise problem gambling and signpost a customer to problem gambling information. - that there is no direct access from the uFEC to an AGC or a licensed FEC area where adult only gaming machines are provided. - that staff have been trained in how to deal with complaints and disputes in line with the applicant's policy. - 4.7 As applicants for uFEC permits will be working primarily with children, the Licensing Authority expects all applicants for uFEC permits to provide a Disclosure and Barring Service (DBS) check dated within the last three months with their application. - 4.8 The Licensing Authority will expect the applicant to show there are policies and procedures in place to protect children and vulnerable people from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
 The efficiency of such policies and procedures will each be considered on their merits.
-However, they may include: - measures/training for staff regarding suspected truant school children on the premises; - measures/training covering how staff will deal with unsupervised very young children being on the premises; - measures/training covering how staff would deal with children causing perceived problems on or around the premises.
+However, they may include: - measures/training for staff regarding suspected truant school children on the premises. - measures/training covering how staff will deal with unsupervised very young children being on the premises. - measures/training covering how staff would deal with children causing perceived problems on or around the premises.